estellajaysong/plantidex/README.md

-# plantidex
+# Plantidex

-An image repository for plants
+An image repository for plants.
+You can find it hosted at.
+Or if you have the time and interest, you can set it up locally, which involves:
+ - Running a script to scrape Google images for plant images

 ## Start the server
 ```